 Enhance your teaching skills and advance your career with Greenville University's GET SET (Summer Endorsements for Teachers) program.
 GU’s English as a Second Language (ESL) endorsement program provides the coursework you need, during the summer when it is most convenient for you.

 The ESL provides online courses to prepare you to teach English to individuals who do not have English as their primary language.
 As part of the endorsement, you will complete 100 hours of face-to-face field experience needed to meet Illinois State Board of Education requirements for ESL approval/endorsement.
 The ESL endorsement is a complete endorsement, providing 18 credit hours completed toward your certification.
 If you are a licensed, practicing teacher in Illinois, you are ready to begin the process of getting an English as a Second Language Endorsement.
-To earn an ESL endorsement in Illinois, there are two main requirements:

 Teachers who complete endorsement coursework can apply their courses and credit toward an accredited graduate degree in ESL at Greenville University.

 Greenville University’s School of Education is accredited through the Council for the Accreditation of Educator Preparation (CAEP) and the Illinois State Board of Education (ISBE).

 This endorsement is offered during our special summer start.

 Have questions?
 We’d love to talk to you!

 GU’s endorsement courses are an investment in your future.
 Classes you need to get where you are going at a price you can afford, and you can apply courses and credit toward a Greenville University graduate degree in ESL.